albertito/chasquid/docs/aliases.md

 ## Hooks

-There are two hooks that allow more sophisticated aliases resolution:
+There is a hook that allows more sophisticated aliases resolution:
-`alias-exists` and `alias-resolve`.
+`alias-resolve`.

-If they exist, they are invoked as part of the resolution process and the results are merged with the file-based resolution results.
+If it exists, it is invoked as part of the resolution process, and the results are merged with the file-based resolution results.

 See the [hooks](hooks.md) documentation for more details.